Vela-Engineering/VCBench-Starter-Kit/README.md

 **Evaluation**
 Metrics: precision, recall, and F0.5, averaged across folds.
 Private labels are never released to prevent data leakage into LLM training corpora.
 The primary evaluation metric adopted is F0.5; precision is treated as the secondary metric.

+##Additional Requirements
+- To protect the private test set, internet access is prohibited for all models except for calling LLM APIs.

 ## What Participants Should Submit